logo

 In early 2023, the Income Tax Department recently revised Rule 37BB, which entails that the authorised dealers/banks should furnish Form 15CA (from the remitter) in case of foreign remittance, failing which the department levies a duty.

-The entire list of payments where you do not require filing forms 15CA and 15CB are listed in this link.
+The entire list of payments where you do not require filing forms 15CA and 15CB are can be found this list by the Income Tax Department.

 The Income Tax Department has also created an online facility for remitters to file Form 15CA online and send the submitted form’s copy to the bank as proof of tax clearance from the tax department.